MattKimura/Emulator-Saves/README.md

 PS2 saves need to be imported into your memory card using the memory card manager in PCSX2.

+# About Gamecube Saves
+In Dolphin, create a save within the game by launching it once and creating save data.
+Then rename the .gci save files to match the one Dolphin created.

 # About Wii Saves
 In Dolphin go to Tools, import Wii save, then select the .bin save file.